-- Arrange for appropriate compensation for loss of biodiversity caused because of felling of trees. - Adopt engineering measures and associated mitigation measures and plans to minimise adverse impacts of the project on local wildlife. - Provide appropriate compensation (before beginning of project civil work) for the loss of value of land falling within the tower footprint or along the corridor RoW.
-In addition, for any temporary loss to crops, vegetation, trees, potentially caused by construction activities, arrange for compensation (before beginning of project civil work) to the affected landowners. - Adopt appropriate engineering and associated mitigation measures and plans to minimise adverse impacts to local communities during construction activities. - Adopt appropriate EHS safeguards and good practices to be adopted by construction contractors to ensure that occupational health and safety risks of labours are maintained at acceptable levels.
+- Arrange for appropriate compensation for loss of biodiversity/forest land caused because of diversion of forest land (Protected forest land covering length of 430 meters), as per regulatory provisions. - Provide appropriate compensation for the loss of value of land falling within the tower footprint or along the corridor RoW.
+In addition, for any temporary loss to crops, vegetation, trees, potentially caused by construction activities, arrange for compensation to the affected landowners.

+- Adopt appropriate engineering and associated mitigation measures and plans to minimise adverse impacts to local communities during construction activities. - Adopt appropriate EHS safeguards and good practices to be adopted by construction contractors to ensure that occupational health and safety risks of labours are maintained at acceptable levels.
 The labour force should also undergo compulsory training on work-related health and safety measures. - Where possible, ensure local suppliers and contractors implement local employment and procurement policies to the benefit neighbouring communities along the alignment.

-As part of the ESMP, it is proposed to arrange for necessary approvals for clearing of forests, cutting of trees, and obtaining consent from land owners through whose land the RoW would be passing.
-In order to ensure that the ESMP is implemented during construction phase, specific conditions of contract for Site Contractors to be engaged have been laid down which would be made part of the Bidding document.
-An ESMP monitoring plan would also be implemented to enable JUSNL in ensuring that the planned mitigation measures are being implemented and adverse impacts are kept to the minimum possible level.
+As part of the ESMP, it is proposed to arrange for necessary approvals for clearing of forests, cutting of trees, and obtaining consent from landowners through whose land the RoW would be passing.
+In order to ensure that the ESMP is implemented during the construction phase, specific conditions of contract for Site Contractors to be engaged have been laid down which would be made part of the Bidding document.
+An ESMP monitoring plan would also be implemented to enable JSUNL to ensure that the planned mitigation measures are being implemented and adverse impacts are kept to the minimum possible level.
+In addition, a fit-to-purpose grievance redressal mechanism will be implemented through which communities and affected people can voice their concerns related to the project to JSUNL.

 For the implementation of the JPSIP Project, JUSNL has developed a Project Implementation Unit (JPSIP PIU) headed by the Chief Engineer (Transmission, World Bank Funded Projects).
 The JPSIP PIU would also be responsible for driving the implementation of the E&S safeguards in JPSIP.
-At the field level, the Chief Engineer cum GM of the Dumka Zone of JUSNL would be responsible for implementing the technical aspects of the JPSIP with respect to the sub-project and would be responsible for overseeing the implementation of the ESMP and the E&S safeguards adopted by the contractor.
+At the field level, the Chief Engineer cum GM of the Ranchi Zone of JUSNL would be responsible for implementing the technical aspects of the JPSIP with respect to the sub-project and would be responsible for overseeing the implementation of the ESMP and the E&S safeguards adopted by the contractor.
 In addition, it is recommended that the Contractor implementing the subprojects would induct Environment and Social personnel to supervise implementation of the E&S safeguards on the ground.